1C0D/Remove_doubles_plus/README.md

 in the Merge menu (Alt+M)

-in edit mode on selected objects: removing by default (without any selection):
+in edit mode on selected objects
+removing by default (without any selection):
 - doubles (vertices)
 - free vertices